namehash/namegraph/readme.md

 1. If there is enough suggestions then break.
 2. If all pipeline probabilities for every pair of type nad language are 0 then break.
 3. Sample type and language, then sample interpretation within this type and language.
 4. Sample a pipeline for the sampled interpretation.
+The first pass of sampling is without replacement to increase diversity in top suggestions.
 5. If the pipeline exceeds its global limit then go to 4.
 6. Get a suggestion from the pipeline.
 (The generator is executed here).
 If there is no more suggestions then go to 4.
 7. If the suggestion have been already sampled then go to 6.